marcusbianchi/blip.webhookreceiver/README.md

 - MESSAGE_SUBSCRIPTION_NAME: Topc name to the blip messages on GCP PubSub.

 ## blip.webhookreceiver.bigquery
+Sub-project to process the messages using GPC BigQuery

 ### Required Environment Variables:
 - GOOGLE_APPLICATION_CREDENTIALS: Json with google credentials on GCP PubSub.